Skip to main content

 Managing Website

-You can see these menus to manage your sites.
+You can see these menus at the left of your screen to manage your sites using different sections.

 Menu NameWhat it is?

-InfoSite stats, such as today's storage and bandwidth
+InfoSite stats, such as current storage and bandwidth

 ManageAccess to site data such as files, databases and SSH keys

-DeployThe place to run deployment scripts and manage features
+DeployExecute templates, run automated scripts and manage features

 Check LogsExamine NGINX error, site traffic and application logs